MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 > [!TIP]
 > The planning system relies on how your organisation uses locations.
 For more information, see [Planning With or Without Locations](production-planning-with-without-locations.md).

-## <a name="planning-with-manual-transfer-orders"></a>Planning with Manual Transfer Orders
+## Planning with manual transfer orders

-As you can see from the **Replenishment System** field on a SKU card, the planning system can be set up to create transfer orders to balance supply and demand across locations.
+In the **Replenishment System** field on a SKU card, you can set up the planning system to create transfer orders to balance supply and demand across locations.

 In addition to such automatic transfer orders, you may sometimes need to perform a general move of inventory quantities to another location, irrespective of existing demand.
 For this purpose you would manually create a transfer order for the quantity to move.
 To ensure that the planning system does not try to manipulate this manual transfer order, you must set the **Planning Flexibility** on the transfer line(s) to None.

 Contrarily, if you do want the planning system to adjust the transfer order quantities and dates to existing demand, you must set the **Planning Flexibility** field to the default value, Unlimited.

-## <a name="planning-parameters"></a>Planning Parameters
+## Planning parameters

 The planning parameters control when, how much, and how to replenish based on the various settings on the item card (or stockkeeping unit - SKU), and the manufacturing setup.